Seasonal Worker Scheme

 Immigration status

-• You can only apply for one 6-month VISA in any 12-month period
+Workers may only apply for one six-month visa in any 12-month period.

 What are the working hours?